 The healthy amount of sleep for the average adult is around seven to eight hours each night.

 Researchers also found that people who reduced their sleep time from seven to eight hours to below seven hours were at an increased risk of death from all causes.
 Additionally, the researchers also saw an increased risk of death from all causes in those who slept for a long amount of time per night.

 Poor sleep habits can increase the body’s energy needs.
 At night, movement and need for calories is reduced.
 But when you are sleep-deprived, your brain will release chemicals to signal hunger.
 This can lead to eating more, exercising less, and gaining weight.

 When you sleep, your immune system releases compounds called cytokines.
 Some cytokines have a protective effect on your immune system by helping it to fight inflammation, including inflammation due to infection.

 In addition to helping you focus, sleep helps protect and strengthen your memory.
-Research shows that sleeping after learning can help with memory retention.
+Research that sleeping after learning can help with memory retention.
 It also reduces interference from external events.

 People who are sleep-deprived:

 - have a harder time receiving information due to the brain’s overworked neurons

 - may interpret events differently